 Follow the directions on the deck cleaner so that you apply it correctly and remember to rinse thoroughly.
 You’ll want to wait at least 48 hours before applying a deck sealer.

 Not all deck sealers are made equal.
 The more opaque the sealer, the better it is at fighting the elements.
 If you choose a lighter finish, more of the wood’s natural grain will shine through.
-The clearer the deck sealant, the more often you’ll have to clean and seal it, so always keep that in mind.
+The lighter the pigment in the deck sealant, the more often you’ll have to clean and seal it, so always keep that in mind.

 - Sand the deck to remove any grain that was raised from washing it.